-We love this coleslaw as a topping for BBQ pulled pork or chicken sandwiches, and we also like to serve it as a side dish when we’re grilling.
-It can be tempting to pick up some ready-made coleslaw at the grocery store, but once you try this version with the homemade dressing you won’t want to go back!
+It can be tempting to pick up some ready-made coleslaw at the grocery store, but once you try this version with homemade dressing and apple you won’t want to go back!

-- Chop the cabbage or use pre-shredded.
+- Chop the cabbage or use pre-shredded coleslaw mix.
+You can use green cabbage, red cabbage or both.
 See my step by step photos below for how to chop cabbage quickly.

-- Grate the carrot.
+- Use shredded carrot or grate the carrot.
 I recommend using a box grater since you are only grating 1 large carrot.
-When I need to grate a lot of vegetables, I use my food processor (links are affiliate).

 - Slice the apple and toss it with lemon juice to prevent browning.

-- Whisk together the dressing ingredients: Greek yogurt, plus a little honey, apple cider vinegar, Dijon, salt and pepper.
+- Whisk together the dressing ingredients: Greek yogurt or mayonnaise, plus a little honey, apple cider vinegar, Dijon, salt and pepper.
+Optionally add 1 teaspoon of celery seed.

 - Toss everything together and serve chilled.

-- This coleslaw is the best on the first day.
+- This apple slaw is the best on the first day.
 You can make it early in the day to save time later on.
 It is still good on the second day.
 I recommend eating it in the first two days.

-Feel free to save a few minutes by buying a bag of pre-shredded cabbage if you like.
+Feel free to save a few minutes by buying a bag of pre-shredded cabbage and carrot if you like.
 Sometimes I do, but this time I decided to shred my own.
-It took just a few minutes, and here’s a step-by-step photo tutorial of the easiest way to do it:
+It took just a few minutes, and here’s a step-by-step photo tutorial of the easiest way to shred cabbage:

-I plan to continue making this easy coleslaw recipe year-round, since it’s a delicious and side dish for so many meals.
-I used to not like coleslaw at all because the mayo-based dressing did not appeal.
-I really enjoy this Greek yogurt version, and hope you will too!
+I continue to make this apple coleslaw recipe year-round since it’s a delicious and side dish for so many meals.
+Use mayo or Greek yogurt, your choice!
 Are you a coleslaw fan?
 What’s your favorite meal to enjoy it with?
-My favorite is with these Slow Cooker BBQ Chicken Sandwiches!
+My favorite is with this Instant Pot Pulled Pork.

 - 2 teaspoons lemon juice